mxjp/rvx/docs/introduction.md

 	<h1>Hello World!</h1>
 );
 ```
-The `<h1>Hello World!</h1>` expression directly creates an element and the `mount` function takes whatever content is supported by rvx and appends it to the document body.
+The `<h1>Hello World!</h1>` expression directly creates an element and the `mount` function takes whatever content is supported by rvx and appends it to the specified element.

 ## State & Reactivity
 Reactivity is entirely based on signals which are objects that hold an arbitrary value: